hazelcast-guides/stream-processing-fundamentals/README.md

 > Hazelcast classes should not be included because they are already on the server.
 > - Code with *com.hazelcast* package names cannot be deployed to a *Viridian* cluster.

+Currently, the *createPipeline* method contains only a source (reading from the *machine_events* map) and a sink, which simply logs the events to the console.
+This can be useful during debugging.
+In the next step, you'll make a small change to the Pipeline and walk through a typical code/test cycle.

 > **TO DO**
 >
-> Modify the logging output in the *TemperatureMonitorPipeline* and build the *monitoring-pipeline* project.
+> Make a small change to the output format in the *writeTo* statement just so we can walk through building and
-> Then deploy it to the cluster using the *submit_job* docker compose service.
+> deploying a pipeline.
+After you've made the change, you can deploy the pipeline using the commands below.
 > ```shell
 > cd monitoring-pipeline
 > mvn package